-This post covers the top state parks in New Hampshire, including some that are more underrated.
-Each one is filled with its own unique things to do and provides a great way for you to get closer to nature and away from the people-filled cities!
+This post covers the top state parks in New Hampshire, including some that are underrated and maybe even unknown to you.
+Each one is filled with its own unique things to do and provides a great way for you to get closer to nature and the gorgeous scenery that the Granite State has to offer!

 Bear Brook State Park

 First up is Bear Brook State Park which is located in Allenstown.
 It’s the largest state park in the entire state, so it’s often considered to be the most popular.
-However, don’t let that deter you from visiting it, because it’s absolutely beautiful and filled with many great things to do.
+However, don’t let that deter you from visiting it, because it’s absolutely beautiful and there’s plenty of space for everybody!

 Within the park, you can go camping, canoeing, kayaking, cross country skiing, biking, hiking, horseback riding, swimming, and more.
 Truly, the possibilities are endless at this park.
 There are even seasonal activities like snowshoeing and snowmobiling, perfect if you are visiting New Hampshire in the winter!

 The absolute best hike to go on when visiting Bear Brook State Park is Catamount Hill Trail and One Mile Trail Loop.
 It’s about 4 miles long and is rated as moderate, but the views are great.
 It’s also used for mountain biking and dogs are able to go on the hike if they’re on a leash.
 The hike usually takes a little over two hours to hike.

 Located in Rye on the lovely NH Seacoast, Odiorne Point State Park is beautiful.
 You’ll find 135 acres to explore at this seaside state park, with lighthouses, an island, and lots of great walking trails.

 In addition to the outdoor natural scenery like the woodlands, salt marsh, and sandy beach that are found here, there’s also the Seacoast Science Center.
 This science center is a must visit if you are interested at all in marine mammals and ecosystems.
 There’s even an interactive touch tank!

 Milan Hill State Park